Veterinary Technician Schools in Florida

 St. Petersburg College

-Before beginning vet tech programming in the AS program, students must complete at least 18 credits of general education courses outlined by the college, such as communications, social and behavioral sciences, humanities and fine arts, and others.
-In addition, students must complete 40 hours of observation in a veterinary clinic before entering the program.
+Before beginning vet tech programming in the AS program, students must complete at least 18 credits of general education courses outlined by the college such as courses in communications, social and behavioral sciences, humanities and fine arts, and others.
+In addition, students must complete 40 hours of observation in a veterinary clinic prior to entering the program.

 To apply to the BAS program, students must have already completed an AVMA-accredited AS or AAS degree in veterinary technology.
-Classes include small animal breeds and behavior; animal physiology; animal nursing; avian and exotic pet medicine; and introduction to dental techniques.
+Classes include small animal breeds and behavior; animal physiology; animal nursing; avian and exotic pet medicine; introduction to dental techniques; and much more.

 The programs begin in August, January, and May each year.
-To fulfill clinical requirements, students must work 20 hours weekly in an approved veterinary setting.
-Eighty-one percent of SPC graduates passed the VTNE on their first attempt between 2018 and 2021.
+Students are expected to work 20 hours weekly in an approved veterinary setting to fulfill clinical requirements.
+Eighty percent of SPC graduates passed the VTNE on their first attempt between 2021 and 2024.

 • Location: St. Petersburg, FL